rickkas7/CellularHelper/README.md

 You might find the ICCID (SIM Number) to be useful as well.

-Cellular.on needs to have been called, which will be for automatic mode.
+`Cellular.on()` needs to have been called, which happens automatically in automatic mode (the default).

-Note that if you are using threaded mode with semi-automatic or manual mode you must also wait after turning the modem on.
-4 seconds should be sufficient, because Cellular.on() is asynchronous and there's no call to determine if has completed yet.
+Note that if you are using `SYSTEM_THREAD(ENABLED)` or `SYSTEM_MODE(SEMI_AUTOMATIC)` or `SYSTEM_MODE(MANUAL)` you must also wait after turning the modem on.
+4 seconds should be sufficient, because `Cellular.on()` is asynchronous and there's no call to determine if has completed yet.
+Instead of a delay, you could also use `cellular_on(NULL)` which blocks until the modem is turned on.

 ## Cellular connection functions

+For full information about these commands, consult the API documentation which describes these functions in much more detail.

 These functions can only be used after connecting to the cellular network.

-### getOperatorName
+### getOperatorName (2G/3G only)

 Returns a string containing the operator name, for example AT&T or T-Mobile in the United States.